The Summer Internship Program at the NIH

 - come to Building 2 to meet OITE staff, and drop by your IC Training Office to meet your Program Coordinator and/or Training Director,

 - if you are new to research, register for the Science Skills Boot Camp to learn about NIH culture and get up to speed on your research skills.
 NOTE: do not plan to attend both Boot Camp and "Planning a Successful NIH Summer Internship"; choose one or the other.

 Summer activities offered by the PSRP include scientific skills workshops; workshops devoted to getting to graduate school and getting to medical school; and a special series for high school students.
-Keep your eyes open for two major summer events: Summer Poster Day, held at the beginning of August, which will allow you to share the results of your research with the NIH community and the Graduate & Professional School Fair, which is attended by representatives of more than 100 institutions from across the U.S.
+Keep your eyes open for two major summer events: Summer Poster Day, held at the beginning of August, which will allow you to share the results of your research with the NIH community, and the Graduate & Professional School Fair, which is attended by representatives of more than 150 institutions from across the U.S.

 Check out the Summer Intern News page.